nilsvu/Evergreen/README.md

 	pod 'Evergreen'
 	```

 3. Let CocoaPods do its magic:

 	```sh
 	$ pod install
 	```

 You can use Evergreen in your project now.
-As usual with CocoaPods, make sure to use the `.xcworkspace` instead of the `.xcodeproj`.
+As usual with CocoaPods, make sure to use the `Evergreen.xcworkspace` instead of the `Evergreen.xcodeproj`.

 ### Manually